DaFrankort/lenny-dnd-bot/readme.md

 - **D&D Spell Lookup**: Look up spells and get detailed information about them directly in Discord using `/spell`.
 - **Customizable Color Embeds**: Customize the colors of your dice roll embeds for better visual appeal and easy identification, auto-generated if not specified.
 - **Character Stat Rolling**: Automatically roll and generate character stats for D&D characters.
+- **Initiative tracking**: Let players roll initiative and roll initiative for creatures and track it easily.

 ## Installation